rcqls/wedge/README.md

 devtools::install_github("rcqls/wedge")
 ```

+For Windows and macOS users, it is also possible to provide the binaries to easily installation without compilation.
+Ask the authors if you are interested.

 ## Interested in faster computation of wedge probabilities?

 A companion `R` package [`wedgeParallel`](http://github.com/rcqls/wedgeParallel) is also available.
 It takes advantage of the multicore inside our modern computers.
 To install it, simply execute the following line in a terminal: